-Dr. Coreil received his Bachelors of Science in Zoology from the University of Southwestern Louisiana; both his Master’s Degree (in Wildlife Management) and PhD (in Extension Education) are from Louisiana State University.
+Dr. Coreil received his Bachelor of Science in Zoology from the University of Southwestern Louisiana; both his Master’s Degree (in Wildlife Management) and Ph.D. (in Extension Education) are from Louisiana State University.
 His Master’s research at Rockefeller State Wildlife Refuge in Cameron and Vermilion Parishes included a radio telemetry study of habitat preferences and activities of nutria in southwest Louisiana.
 His PhD research was focused on landowners’ perceptions related to wetland regulatory policy in coastal Louisiana.
-The recipient of numerous awards Dr. Coreil received the Coalition to Restore Coastal Louisiana’s Coastal Stewardship (Professional category) Award, the LSU AgCenter Chancellor's Diversity Leadership Award and the Association of Southern Region Extension Directors (ASRED) Excellence in Leadership Award.
-He currently serves on the Louisiana 4-H Foundation Board of Trustees and is a past member of the board for the Louisiana Wildlife Federation.
+The recipient of numerous awards, Dr. Coreil received the Coalition to Restore Coastal Louisiana’s Coastal Stewardship (Professional category) Award, the LSU AgCenter Chancellor's Diversity Leadership Award, and the Association of Southern Region Extension Directors (ASRED) Excellence in Leadership Award.
+He currently serves on the Louisiana 4-H Foundation Board of Trustees and is a past member of the board of the Louisiana Wildlife Federation.
 He has also been inducted into the Louisiana 4-H Hall of Fame in 2015 and into the National 4-H Hall of Fame in 2017.